AreebAhsan/Intro/README.md

 - 👋 Hi, I’m @AreebAhsan
 - 🌱 I’m a Mechanical Engineer
-- 👀 I have interest in Cloud computing and development
+- 👀 I am interested in cloud computing and development

 <!---
 AreebAhsan/AreebAhsan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.